 - Hold the counter torque wrench in a steady position.
-Turn the connection screw to a stop position, without tightening, using the screw driver through the hole of the counter torque wrench.
+Turn the connection screw to a stop position without tightening, using the screwdriver through the hole of the counter torque wrench.
 (Fig. 12) - Attach the torque wrench to the screwdriver handle and tighten the connection screw with a torque of 25 Ncm.
-(Fig. 13, 14).
-Alternatively the drill unit with the screwdriver machine can be used, the torque controller should be set to low speed with a torque of 25 Ncm. - Disconnect the counter torque wrench.
+(Fig. 13, 14) Alternatively, the drill unit with the screwdriver machine can be used; the torque controller should be set to low speed with a torque of 25 Ncm. - Disconnect the counter torque wrench.
 (Fig. 15)

-• Avoid increased load on the implant

-Always use the counter torque wrench when releasing or securing the abutment connection screw and hold it in a steady position.
+- Avoid increased load on the implant - Always use the counter torque wrench when releasing or securing the abutment connection screw and hold it in a steady position.
 This helps in preventing the screwdriver torque from loading the implant, possibly damaging the integrity of the bone and compromising proper osseointegration.

-The abutment connection screw is fitted with a torque of 25 Ncm to the implant.
+The abutment connection screw is fitted to the implant with a torque of 25 Ncm.
 Do not overtighten.

-• Releasing instrument from abutment

-When releasing the abutment inserter or the counter torque wrench from the abutment, hold close to the tip of the instrument to avoid creating a lever arm effect and lift straight up, without bending.
-Bending the instrument will lock it to the abutment and possibly damage the instrument or in the worst case cause implant loss.
-(Fig. 15)

-• Soft tissue reduction

-In case of soft tissue reduction, remove subcutaneous tissue as needed.
+- Releasing the instrument from the abutment When releasing the abutment inserter or the counter torque wrench from the abutment, hold the instrument close to the tip to avoid creating a lever arm effect, and lift it straight up without bending.
+Bending the instrument will cause it to lock to the abutment and could damage the instrument or, in the worst case, cause implant loss.
+(Fig. 15) - Soft tissue reduction In case of soft tissue reduction, remove subcutaneous tissue as needed.
 Dissect the subcutaneous tissue with a scalpel and/or with scissors and forceps.

-Step 4: Punching, suturing and attaching the healing cap and dressing See instruction on page 24-25.
+Step 4: Punching, suturing and attaching the healing cap and dressing

+See instructions on page 24-25.